 - 3x SCBTMR Lauterbur Award

-"I have dreams; I forget all the reasons they won't come true, and believe the one reason that they will."
+"I have dreams; I forget all the reasons why they will not come true and believe the only reason they will:'

-1. Global prostate cancer screening using PSA + MRI
+1. Global prostate cancer early

 2. Universal approval and use of nano-(Ferrotran)-MRI

 3. Global prostate-MRI cloud-network for Artificial Intelligence.